Creating “CollectionPage” Schema Markup

 Is a CollectionPage eligible for rich results?

 While a CollectionPage isn’t eligible for rich results, it can contain other data items that are.
-For example, it may contain an Article and an FAQPage while also mentioning a Product, all of which are eligible for rich results.
+For example, it may contain an Article and an FAQPage while also mentioning a Product, some of which are eligible for rich results.

 Do you need help creating CollectionPage schema markup for your website?